 - Piotr Ponikowski, MD, PhD†,††,

-- remedē Pilot Study Investigators
+- on behalf of the remedē Pilot Study Investigators

 - ∗Division of Cardiovascular Medicine, The Ohio State University, Columbus, Ohio